JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 ./gradlew check
 ```

-To specify envirnoment variables used by your Node.js test runners (e.g. to pass external information to your tests, or to fine-tune package resolution), use the `environment` function with a key-value pair inside the `testTask` block in your build script:
+To specify envirnoment variables used by your Node.js test runners (for example, to pass external information to your tests, or to fine-tune package resolution), use the `environment` function with a key-value pair inside the `testTask` block in your build script:

 ```groovy
 kotlin {